House Training Made Easy

 Stinky carpet?
 Try the following:

 Remember, if the pad and floor underneath are saturated, it doesn't matter how clean you get the rug, the smell is still there.
-You will have to tear out the carpet and scrub the floor to eliminate serious urine damage.
+You will have to tear out the carpet and disinfect the floor to eliminate serious urine damage.

-Live in an apartment and would like to set up a deck or patio potty area?
+Do you live in an apartment and would like to set up a deck or patio potty area?

-Check out the Pup-Head Portable Dog Potty with K-9 Grass!
+Check out the Pup-Head Portable Dog Potty with K-9 Grass

 This handout may be reprinted in its entirety for distribution free of charge and with full credit given: